 environment variable to./example/gardener-local/kind/local/kubeconfig

-for all future steps viaexport KUBECONFIG=example/gardener-local/kind/local/kubeconfig
+for all future steps viaexport KUBECONFIG=$PWD/example/gardener-local/kind/local/kubeconfig

 .